tanaya2026/ExprCompareR/README.md

     and depending on the input, it calls either `per_gene_plot()` or `per_tissue_plot()` internally.
-3.  ***detect_outliers*** – Identifies genes in a given tissue that show large differences between RNA and protein expression and highlights them in a plot.
+3.  ***detect_outliers*** – Identifies genes in a given tissue that show large differences between RNA and protein expression and visualizes the outliers in a plot.
-4.  ***compareCancerProtein*** – Compares protein expression between normal and cancer tissues for a specified cancer type, providing a summary table and bar plot of rank changes.
+4.  ***compareCancerProtein*** – Compares protein expression between normal and cancer tissues for a specified cancer type, providing a summary table and plot of rank changes.
 5.  ***runExprCompareR*** - Launches the Shiny app for ExprCompareR.

 The package has prebuilt datasets like `normal_tissue` and `pathology`, to avoid dynamically downloading the protein expression datasets each time.
-Refer to `help` documentation for information on data.
+Refer to `help` documentation `?normal_tissue` and `?pathology` for information on data.

 An overview of the package is illustrated below: